liamencabo/SQL-Website/README.md

 ### Client-Side JavaScript ###

-Use JavaScript to add Dynamic Elemnts to the HTML Page.
+Use JavaScript to add Dynamic Elements to the HTML Page.

 #### Tools ####
 - HTML/CSS